toomuchio/mergesort/README.md

-# sortmerge
+# mergesort
-Fairly impressive university assignment implementing a sortmerge join algorithm in C.
+Fairly impressive university assignment implementing a mergesort join algorithm in C.

 Out of all the assignments I did this one was by far the most challenging and enjoyable.